TezosTaqueria/taqueria/taqueria-vscode-extension/README.md

 ## A Better Development Experience
 The Taqueria extension brings all of the power of the Taqueria right into Visual Studio code so you can:
 1. All the power of Taqueria right in the command palette
-2. Complie your smart contracts with a single command
+2. Compile your smart contracts with a single command
 3. Simplfy your testing workflow
 4. Deploy to a sandbox, testnet, or main-net with ease